-[&]quot;With the fall of Louisbourg, where he had acted as commissary, etc., coincides very closely the arrival in Canada of Intendant Bigot, who, by his shameless robberies, prepared the way to the abyss of ruin into which New France was to be precipitated eleven years later.
+1 "With the fall of Louisbourg, where he had acted as commissary, etc., coincides very closely the arrival in Canada of Intendant Bigot, who, by his shameless robberies, prepared the way to the abyss of ruin into which New France was to be precipitated eleven years later.
 This degraded being would seem to have inoculated his subordinates with all his own vices as soon as he reached Canada; for, previous to his coming, we find again and again in the letters of the governors and intendants reference to the probity and zeal of Varin, Morin, Martel and others, all of whom were afterwards the accomplices of the infamous intendant."
 See Marmette in "Canadian Archives," 1887, exxxv.

-of the hospital, as well as several nums belonging to the Congrégation de Notre Dame, which had been founded by the pions Sister Bourgeoys in the infiney of the Canadian colony, for the education of young girls'.
-The hospital brothers also acted as physician for the whole community in the absence of any regular doctor, and drugger to, apart from the surgeons of the troops.
-No mention is made by any writer of a chool for the children, of whom there must have been a considerable number since there were, at least, between three and four thousand people in the island at one time and another from 1748 to 1758.
-In all probability, in Cape Breton as in Canada, education was exclusively in the hand of the priests and the religious orders.
+of the hospital, as well as several nuns belonging to the Congrégation de Notre-Dame,1 which had been founded by the pious Sister Bourgeoys in the infancy of the Canadian colony, for the education of young girls2 The hospital brothers also acted as physicians for the whole community in the absence of any regular doctors and druggists, apart from the surgeons of the troops.
+No mention is made by any writer of schools for the children, of whom there must have been a considerable number since there were, at least, between three and four thousand people in the island at one time and another from 1748 to 1758.
+In all probability, in Cape Breton as in Canada, education was exclusively in the hands of the priests and the religious orders.